Skip to main content

 This information includes when the suppliers were established, any warnings such as advance payment requirements and, where available, an independent customer satisfaction score.

-We also provide a guide to energy suppliers, which contains an array of information about many energy providers (both large and small) currently available on the market.
+We also provide guides to energy suppliers, which contain information about most energy providers currently operating.

 You can also use trusted user review sites like TrustPilot to read real experiences and feedback from customers of any given supplier.